8harath/project-showcase/README.md

 ### Hover Animations for Project Images

 - Project images now include hover animations with a slight rotation and scale effect.
 This interactive element adds a touch of playfulness and visual interest, encouraging users to explore the projects further.

+### Hover Animations for Buttons and Links

+- Buttons and links now have hover animations, including slight rotation and border color change.
+This provides visual feedback and makes the elements more interactive.

 These animation enhancements not only improve the visual appeal of the webpage but also contribute to a more immersive and enjoyable user experience.
 By balancing aesthetics with usability, the design stands out while maintaining functional and user-friendly interactions.